 Finally, as a filmmaker, the speed rating is one of the most crucial factors when selecting a memory card.
 It is on the right-hand side of the card.

 The card has a minimum constant write speed of 2, 4, 6, and 10 megabytes if you observe the letter C with digits 2, 4, 6, and 10 wrapped within it.

 It is significant because if your continuous speed falls below the video bitrate, you will see lost frames in your video.

 7. Video Software

-After you’ve acquired all of the necessary hardware, you’ll need to discover appropriate video editing software for post-production.
+After you’ve acquired all the necessary hardware to meet the minimum video editing requirements, you’ll need to discover appropriate video editing software for post-production.

-Of all the options, I tend to prefer Adobe’s offering as it isn’t limited and is one of the most widely adopted platforms, meaning you can find thousands of tutorials online to accomplish whatever you wish to do.
+Of all the options, I prefer Adobe’s offering as it isn’t limited and is one of the most widely adopted platforms.
+You can find thousands of tutorials online to accomplish whatever you wish.

 Adobe Premiere Pro